If the whites of your eyes are pinkish or red, you may have pink eye and could need eye drops or other medication to eliminate the inflammation.

 A buildup of dead skin cells, bacteria, and sebum can cause blockage of the oil glands along the lash line, leading to inflammation, itching, and redness around the eyelids.
 This condition, known as blepharitis, shares similarities with pink eye, including redness, eye discharge, tearing, light sensitivity, blurred vision, and crust formation on the lashes.

-Is It Pink Eye?
+Is It Pink Eye or Something Else?

 If you are wondering whether you have pink eye, don’t wait to see an optometrist, as it could be a more severe or chronic condition.
 Medication may help with bacterial conjunctivitis, but viral conjunctivitis can go away on its own with proper hygiene and care.